Medical Policy: 02.04.66

 Major professional societies and practice guidelines have recommended testing for these variants to risk-stratify and to inform treatment management decisions, including possible hematopoietic cell transplant, treatment intensity, and medication selection.
 The U.S. Food and Drug Administration recently approved Rydapt (midostaurin) for the treatment of adult patients with newly diagnosed acute myeloid leukemia (AML) who have a specific genetic mutation (FLT3), in combination with chemotherapy.

-Network Current National Comprehensive Cancer Network guidelines for acute myeloid leukemia (AML)13 (v1.2017) provide the following recommendations:
+Current National Comprehensive Cancer Network guidelines for acute myeloid leukemia (AML) (3.2017) provide the following recommendations.

-For the evaluation for acute leukemia, “bone marrow with cytogenetics (karyotype FISH [fluorescence in situ hybridization]) and molecular analyses (KIT, FLT3-ITD, NPM1, CEBPA, and other mutations).”
+For the evaluation for acute leukemia, “bone marrow with cytogenetics (karyotype ± FISH [fluorescence in situ hybridization]) and molecular analyses (KIT, FLT3-ITD [internal tandem duplication], NPM1, CEBPA, and other mutations).”